NathanBaker5901/Hyperfix8_4901_capstone/README.md

 # Installing Kivy

 1. In Vscode terminal type in the command line "pip install kivy[full]" to install the full kivy package
+2. In Vscode terminal type in the command line "pip install opencv-python"
+3. In Vscode terminal type in the command line "pip install plyer"